-21. On 10 June 2005 the applicants appealed to the Mazowsze Governor against the Mayor's refusals of 9 June 2005 of permission to hold six out of the eight planned assemblies.
-They argued that the ban on the assemblies breached their freedom of assembly guaranteed by the Constitution and that the assemblies were to be entirely peaceful.
-They submitted that the assemblies did not pose any threat to either public order or to morals.
-They contested the argument relied on in the decision that they were obliged to submit a document on the planned itinerary between the places where assemblies were to be held, arguing that they only intended to organise stationary assemblies, not any movement of persons between them and that they should not be responsible for any organisation or supervision of such movement.

-22. On 17 June 2005 the Mazowsze Governor gave six identical decisions by which he quashed the contested refusals to hold the assemblies given on 9 June 2005.
+- 21. On 10 June 2005 the applicants appealed to the Mazowsze Governor against the Mayor's refusals of 9 June 2005 of permission to hold several of the planned assemblies.
+They argued that the assemblies were to be entirely peaceful and that banning them breached their freedom of assembly guaranteed by the Constitution.
+They submitted that the assemblies did not pose any threat to either public order or morals.
+They contested the argument relied on in the decision that they were required to submit a document on the planned itinerary between the places where the assemblies were to be held, arguing that they only intended to organise stationary assemblies, not any movement of persons between them, and that they should not be held responsible for the organisation or supervision of such movement. - 22.
+On 17 June 2005 the Mazowsze Governor quashed the contested 9 June 2005 refusals of authorisation to hold the assemblies .

-It was first observed that these decisions breached the law in that the parties had been served only with copies of the decisions, not with originals as required by law on administrative procedure.
-It was further noted that the Mayor had informed the media of his decisions before they had been served on the applicants, which was manifestly in breach of principles of administrative procedure.
+It was first observed that these decisions breached the law in that the parties had been served only with copies of the decisions, not with originals as required by the law on administrative procedure.
+It was further noted that the Mayor had informed the media of his decisions before they had been served on the applicants, which was manifestly in breach of the principles of administrative procedure.

-23. It was further observed that the 1990 Act of Assemblies was a guarantee of freedom of assembly both in respect of organisation of assemblies and participation therein.
-The Constitution clearly guaranteed the freedom of assembly, not a right.
-It was not for the State to create a right to assembly; its obligation was limited to securing that assemblies be held peacefully.
-This way the applicable law did not provide for any permit for an assembly to be held.

-24. The Governor noted that the requirement to submit a permit to occupy a part of the road, based on the provisions of the Road Traffic Act, lacked any legal basis in the provisions of the Assemblies Act.
-The Mayor had assumed that the demonstration would occupy a part of the road, but had failed to take any steps to clarify whether this had really been the organisers' intention, while he was obliged to do so by the law.
+- 23. It was further observed that the 1990 Assemblies Act was a guarantee of freedom of assembly in respect of both the organisation of and participation in assemblies.
+The Constitution clearly guaranteed freedom of assembly, not a right.
+It was not for the State to create a right to assembly; its obligation was limited to ensuring that assemblies were held peacefully.
+Thus the applicable law did not provide for any permit for the holding of an assembly. - 24.
+The Governor noted that the requirement to submit a permit to occupy a part of the road, based on the provisions of the Road Traffic Act, lacked any legal basis in the provisions of the Assemblies Act.
+The Mayor had assumed that the demonstration would occupy a part of the road, but had failed to take any steps to clarify whether this had really been the organisers' intention, which he was obliged to do by law.

 It was further observed that a decision banning an assembly had to be regarded as a method of last resort because it radically restricted freedom of expression.
-The principle of proportionality required that any restriction of constitutionally protected freedoms be permitted only insofar as it was dictated by the concrete circumstances of a particular case.
+The principle of proportionality required that any restriction of constitutionally protected freedoms be permitted only in so far as it was dictated by the concrete circumstances of a particular case.